 At one time, surgery was the one the mainstays of testing and treatment for fertility issues.
 Today, with the success of assisted reproductive technologies, reproductive surgery is used less frequently and for more specific reasons.
-These are some of the procedures we perform at the University Medical Center of Princeton at Plainsboro:
+These are some of the procedures we perform at the Penn Medicine Princeton Medical Center in Plainsboro:

 Hysteroscopy involves insertion of a telescope through the cervix into the uterine cavity.
 This enables the surgeon to inspect the lining of the uterus and to diagnose and treat disorders in the uterine cavity including:

 Dr. Derman was the lead author on one the first papers to evaluate the long term effectiveness of hysteroscopic fibroid surgery.

 Laparoscopy involves filling the abdominal cavity up with carbon dioxide gas under anesthesia and then inserting a telescope-like device into that cavity through a button hole incision.
 One or more additional small incisions may be required as well.
 This enables the surgeon to inspect the outside surfaces of the pelvic organs (uterus, ovaries, fallopian tubes).
 With laparoscopy, we can diagnose and treat:

 - Damaged fallopian tubes